jcannon04/jcannon04.github.io/102/class03/README.md

 **Three-way merge**

 In the case of branches diverging a fast-forward commit can not be used.
 Involves a your working branch, the branch you are merging in and the common ancestor.
-Instead of moving the pointer forward a new snapshot is made and a commit that points to it. this is refered to as a merge commit and has more than one parent.
+Instead of moving the pointer forward a new snapshot is made and a commit that points to it. this is refereed to as a merge commit and has more than one parent.

 **fetch and merge**